teaching resource

 Fractions in Formation: The Art of Ordering Unit Fractions

 This set of cut-and-paste worksheets has students ordering unit fractions, a foundational skill in your young mathematicians journey of comprehending fractions and their interrelations.
 By being able to arrange unit fractions in order, students will gain insight into the relative size and magnitude of fractions.
-This skill allows them to discern which fractions are larger or smaller than others, laying the groundwork for a more profound comprehension of fractions as numbers positions along a number line.
+This skill allows them to discern which fractions are larger or smaller than others, laying the groundwork for a more profound comprehension of fractions as number positions along a number line.

 A set of four worksheets including the following to order: